Roman-Sokolov-V/junior_job_notifier/README.md

 We are actively working on expanding and improving the scraper.
 The following milestones are planned for future releases:

-1. **🧭 Vector Search Migration (in progress):** Move semantic matching from in-memory `sentence-transformers` comparisons to database-native vector search using **pgvector**.
-Vacancy and profile embeddings will be computed once (at scrape/profile-creation time) and cached in Postgres, with similarity search and top-K ranking pushed down to SQL — cutting redundant embedding computation and enabling indexed nearest-neighbor lookups as the dataset grows.
+1. **✅ Vector Search Migration (done):** Semantic matching now runs database-native via **pgvector**, with vacancy embeddings computed once at scrape time and cached in Postgres, and similarity search/top-K ranking pushed down to SQL.
+Current limitation: due to the embedding model's small context window, matching is done against a fragment of the vacancy (`requirements` + `nice_to_have`) rather than the full description — see the caveat above.

+2. **🧠 LLM-Based Full-Text Matching:** Add an LLM-powered matching pass over the *entire* vacancy description (not just a fragment), to complement or replace the current embedding-fragment approach and remove the context-window limitation described above.

-2. **🌐 Multi-Platform Expansion:** Continue adding new spiders to cover more individual companies' career pages.
+3. **🌐 Multi-Platform Expansion:** Continue adding new spiders to cover more individual companies' career pages.

-3. **🎯 Semantic Resume Match Score:** Develop a custom matching system that compares scraped vacancy descriptions against a user's CV/Resume using vector embeddings, calculating a "Match Score (%)" to prioritize the best opportunities.
+4. **🎯 Semantic Resume Match Score:** Develop a custom matching system that compares scraped vacancy descriptions against a user's CV/Resume using vector embeddings, calculating a "Match Score (%)" to prioritize the best opportunities.

-4. **📝 Smart Vacancy Summarization:** Implement automated text summarization to condense long job descriptions into concise, bulleted core requirements (key skills, salary, tech stack) directly within the Telegram alert.
+5. **📝 Smart Vacancy Summarization:** Implement automated text summarization to condense long job descriptions into concise, bulleted core requirements (key skills, salary, tech stack) directly within the Telegram alert.

 ---